Shreedhar03/cuisine-craft/Readme.md

 # CuisineCraft🍽️

-CuisineCraft is an application for managing restaurants' digital menus with ease.
+CuisineCraft is an application for managing restaurants' digital menus with ease

 Made using PHP and PostgreSQL

 ## App Preview